WHS for Supervisors

 Is there any pre-course work?

-Before attending the workshop, participants are encouraged to do some research into their organisation’s WHS policies and procedures, and to bring:
+Before attending the workshop, participants are encouraged to do some research into their organisation’s WHS policies and procedures, and to locate and familiarise themselves with:

 - A copy of their organisation’s OHS / WHS policy